Battlecorps: Reception

+Electronic Gaming Monthly's four reviewers, one reviewer complimented the game as one of the better Sega CD titles.
+The other three reviewers dismissed the graphics as being too pixelated, with the initial positive review saying it was difficult to see what was shooting the player.
+Two reviewers found the music to be inappropriate for the action scenes.

 Next Generation reviewed the game, rating it three stars out of five.
 The reviewer called it a "Big mistake" to trade the flying machines of Thunderstrike for the walking robot, as "the net effect is the slowing down of action".
 He did find that the game offered "a relatively exciting challenge" but criticized the "bitmaps that look fine if you fly by them look blocky walking up to them" and quipped that "we'll keep waiting for Thunderstrike II."

 The game was reviewed in French magazine Supersonic #23 (Jul, 1994), which gave the game a rating of 94%, saying that Core Design knows how to make good games for the Mega CD.

-The game was reviewed in French magazine Consoles Plus (Jul, 1994), which gave the game a rating of 89% and found that its visuals were innovative, but that the game becomes repetitive over time.
+The game was reviewed in French magazine Consoles Plus #34 (Aug, 1994), which gave the game a rating of 89% and found that its visuals were innovative, but that the game becomes repetitive over time.

 Martin Hughes reviewed Battlecorps for the website Sega-16.com (Aug 01, 2011) and stated that "Whether you want to see the game though, or just blow up some stuff, Battlecorps caters for all."